All Products

 alb.ingress.kubernetes.io/connection-drain-enabled

 Specifies whether to enable connection draining.
+It is disabled by default.

-• true: enables connection draining.
+• true: Enables connection draining.

-• false: disables connection draining.
+• false: Disables connection draining.

 apiVersion: networking.k8s.io/v1